ondemandenv/ondemandenv.github.io/articles/x-ops-railroading-software-architecture.md

 Service mesh technologies (Istio, Linkerd) represent the **culmination of X-Ops overreach** - operations teams seizing control not just of deployment and infrastructure, but of **service-to-service communication itself**.
 This represents the **ultimate architectural coup**.

+**Real-World Example**: A healthcare SaaS company attempted to introduce Domain-Driven Design concepts to model distinct data contracts between patient, provider, and payer domains.
+Platform/ops teams resisted: *"This adds complexity, let's just standardize JSON schemas."* They collapsed multiple domains into one flat event stream managed by service mesh routing, leading to untraceable bugs and subtle data corruption.
+Engineers who advocated for clearer domain modeling were told they were *"over-engineering."*

 #### The Communication Expropriation

 **Stolen Domain Knowledge:**